StatStud/book-club/content/posts/power-versus-force.md

 - The common trap is to go out and do it alone
 - great saints have typically asserted that they were mere channels of a higher power--they've taken no credit for personal initiative in achieving their state, which they attribute to Grace.
 - The power of creation proceeds from the top-down, rather than bottom-up
+- An individual's level of consciousness is determined by the **principles** to which one is committed.
+To maintain progress in consciousness, there can be no wavering from principle or the individual will fall back to a lower level.
+A principle cannot allow **any exceptions**, *independent* of how emotionally appealing a construct may be used to *justify* the exception.
+Actions only.
+- Any individual increase in one's level of consciousness also raises the consciousness of everyone on the planet to some degree.
+- Even when a person *intellectually* knows his behavior is self-destructive, this knowledge has no necessary deterrent effect whatsoever; **intellectual recognition of our addictions has never given us power to control them**.
+- Hell isn't a condition imposed by a judgemental God, but rather the inevitable consequence of one's own **CHOICES**.

 # Foreword